sheetdb/sheetdb-node/README.md

 ### Docs

-[Sheetsu documentation sits on GitHub](https://github.com/sheetsu/docs).
+[SheetDB documentation sits on GitHub](https://github.com/sheetdb/docs).
 We would love your contributions!
 We want to make these docs accessible and easy to understand for everyone.
 Please send us Pull Requests or open issues on GitHub.